Isolated System

 I quit Social Media (aka Facebook) in 2013, and haven't looked back.
 I briefly had a Twitter account, but Twitter is a cesspit so quitting it was easy.
 I never had an Instagram account so I don't know what I'm missing there, but I'd venture it's not much.
 I'm too old for TikTok.
 I was addicted to Reddit for a bit, but have you been to the homepage recently?
 Nowadays, it's hacker news and YouTube, but honestly, YouTube thumbnails grate and rankle, and I stopped enjoying the free-market obsession on HN a while ago.
 Knowing me, I wouldn't bet against them not being in my life in short order.

 Quitting cigarettes was the next thing.
 I used to smoke a fair bit in the US.
 I'd take an espresso and walk down with my friend Dan outside the campus (a no-smoking campus) for a smoke.
 Marlboro Golds.
 Halcyon days, so non, je ne regrette rien.
-But then it went up a notch in terms of quantity, and down several notches in terms of self-harm when I returned to India after grad school.
+But it went up a notch in terms of quantity, and several notches in terms of self-harm when I returned to India after grad school.
 I was waiting for visas to start working at CERN, a seven month wait, and soon was up to around 10 cigarettes a day.
-And these are shitty Indian cigarettes (Gold Flake) that are densely packed and find double use in emergency road repairs.
+And these were shitty Indian cigarettes packed with enough tar to be useful in emergency road repairs.
 I was going out every chance I got, and impersonating a chimney each time I did.

 So when I came to Europe, again, I quit cold turkey.
 I had an app that could tell me where my body was at in terms of recovery.
 You know, "Congratulations, now your bloodstream has no more nicotine!" or "Well done!
 Today your lungs only resemble that of a 40-year-old consumptive" etc.